Trajectory

 A comet's spectrum, in Elena's opinion, was one of the universe's more elegant signatures.
 As sunlight warmed the surface, volatiles sublimated, releasing water, carbon dioxide, methane, ammonia, a familiar chemical chorus that produced tidy absorption lines when sampled through a spectrometer.
 Every comet carried a fingerprint of where and when it formed.

-C/2087 K4’s fingerprint did not match what it should have been.
+2087-K47's fingerprint did not match what it should have been.

 She requested telescope time at Keck.
 The email went out at 11:47 AM, flagged routine.

-The afternoon brought visitors.
+The afternoon brought a distraction.

 Lunch was a granola bar eaten standing up, because sitting felt like admitting she needed rest.
 James found her in the break room, staring at the vending machine as if it might dispense explanations along with stale chips.